-She is a specialist on Iranian ceramics of the Qajar period, with a strong interest in cultural exchanges between Iran and Europe in the 19th and 20th century and their contribution to the construction of national identity.
+She has worked as a curator in museums in Germany, Sweden and the UK for over twenty years, specialising in material culture from the Middle East and South Asia.
 Her research focusses on the significance of art and craft, and the role of their makers, for our understanding of social, economic and political processes of change in the country of their origin.
-She is also interested in collecting practices and networks and develops alternative positions for interpreting and engaging with historical collections.
+She is particularly interested in cultural exchanges between Iran and Europe in the 19th and 20th century and the contribution of these exchanges to the construction of national identity.
+Through her research into collecting practices and the role of networks she develops alternative positions for interpreting and engaging with historical collections.
 Her work reconsiders their relevance from a post-colonial perspective and creates a platform for collaborations with their source communities.

-She worked at the Ethnological Museum in Berlin before joining National Museums Scotland in 2008.
+Before joining National Museums Scotland in 2008, she worked at the Ethnological Museum, State Museums Berlin.
 She was appointed to her current post in 2019.
 She has an MA in Iranian studies, Art History and Sociology from Humboldt University Berlin.

 For further publications see: National Museums Scotland Research Repository.